Manifold Approximation by Moving Least-Squares Projection (MMLS): MLS projection for manifolds (MMLS)

-Given a point $r$ near $\MM$ the projection comprises two steps: \begin{itemize} \item[1.]
-Find a local $d$-dimensional affine space $H=H(r)$ approximating the sampled points ($H \simeq\RR^d$).
-We intend to use $H$ as a local coordinate system. \item[2.]
+Given a point $r$ near $\MM$ we define the Manifold Moving Least-Squares projection of $r$ through two sequential steps: \begin{itemize} \item[1.]
+Find a local $d$-dimensional affine space $H(r)$ around an origin $q(r)$ such that $H$ approximates the sampled points.
+Explicitly, $H = q + Span\{e_k\}_{k=1}^d$, where $\{e_k\}_{k=1}^d$ is some orthonormal basis of $\RR^d$. $H$ will be used as a local coordinate system. \item[2.]
 Define the projection of $r$ using a local polynomial approximation $p:H \rightarrow \mathbb{R}^{n}$ of $\mathcal{M}$ over the new coordinate system.
 Explicitly, we denote by $x_i$ the projections of $r_i$ onto $H$ and then define the samples of a function $f$ by $f(x_i) = r_i$.
 Accordingly, the $d$-dimensional polynomial $p$ is an approximation of the vector valued function $f$. \end{itemize}

-\begin{remark} Since $\MM$ is a differentiable manifold it can be viewed locally as a function from the tangent space to $\RR^n$.
-It is therefore plausible to assume that we can find a coordinate system $H$ and refer to the manifold $\MM$ locally as a function $f:H\rightarrow \RR^n$ (see Lemma \ref{lem:LinearApproximation} for a formal discussion regarding this matter). \end{remark} \begin{remark} We would like the points $r$ to be projected onto a smooth $d$-dimensional manifold approximating $\MM$.
-In order to achieve this $H$ should depend smoothly on $r$ (see Theorem \ref{thm:SmoothCoordinates}) \end{remark}
+\begin{remark} Since $\MM$ is a differentiable manifold it can be viewed locally as a function from the tangent space to $\RR^{n-d}$.
+It is therefore plausible to assume that we can find a coordinate system $H$ and refer to the manifold $\MM$ locally as a graph of some function $f:H\rightarrow \RR^{n-d}$ (see Lemma \ref{lem:HapproximationNoise} for a formal discussion regarding this matter). \end{remark} \begin{remark} We would like the points $r$ to be projected onto a smooth $d$-dimensional manifold approximating $\MM$.
+In order to achieve this $H$ should depend smoothly on $r$ (see Theorem \ref{thm:SmoothCoordinates}) \end{remark} \begin{remark} Throughout the paper, whenever we encounter an affine space